romixlab/qmsgpack/doc/install.rst

 .. cmdoption:: -DCMAKE_BUILD_TYPE=Debug

     Change build type to debug mode (default is `Release`), could be very useful if something goes wrong

+.. cmdoption:: -DWITH_GUI_TYPES=True

+    Build with support for QtGui types (QColor)

+.. cmdoption:: -DWITH_LOCATION_TYPES=True

+    Build with support for QtLocation types(QGeoCoordinate).
+Might not work, because CMake seems to be failing to find QtLocation, in this case you can try qmake instead.

 Add options before ``..`` as follow: